rafaelh/rafaelh.github.io/_posts/2017-08-27-installing-node-js-on-kali-linux.md

 layout: post
 permalink: /2017/08/installing-node-js-on-kali-linux/
 img: logos/nodejs.jpg
-tags: [nodejs, linux]
+featured_image: /assets/img/logos/nodejs.jpg
+excerpt: Most of the guides I've found on how to do this are fairly involved, requiring you to build from source and install without a .dpkg, which is messy if you ever want to change your installation.
+Installing Node.js is the same as for Debian.
 ---
 Most of the guides I've found on how to do this are fairly involved, requiring you to build from source and install without a .dpkg, which is messy if you ever want to change your installation.
-Installing Node.js is the same as for Debian:
+Installing Node.js is the same as for Debian.

 ``` sh
 curl -sL https://deb.nodesource.com/setup_12.x | bash -